Publications and publication types

 Save the changes.

-Select reload after any edits.
-This clears the cache and regenerates the tables of contents with the new settings.
+After any edits, click the reload button under the Publication Table of contents column.
+This clears the cache and regenerates the Table of contents with the new settings.

 publication-config.xml